lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DI: Direction Indicator is a differentiator for matching in order to be able to have different values for both sides.

+* IID: Interface Identifier.
+See the IPv6 addressing architecture  {{I-D.RFC7136}}

+* Dev-IID: Device Interface Identifier.
+Second part of the IPv6 address to identify the device interface

+* APP-IID: Application Interface Identifier.
+Second part of the IPv6 address to identify the application interface

+* DL: Down Link direction for compression, from SCHC C/D to Dev

+* UP: Up Link direction for compression, from Dev to SCHC C/D

 # Static Context Header Compression

-Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{I-D.RFC3095}}.
+Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{I-D.RFC5795}}.
 Based on the fact that the nature of data flows is highly predictable in LPWAN networks, a static context may be stored on the Device (Dev).
-The context must be stored in both ends.
-It can also be learned by using a provisioning protocol that is out of the scope of this draft.
+The context must be stored in both ends, and it can either be learned by a provisioning protocol or by out of band means or it can be pre-provosioned, etc.
+The way the context is learned on both sides is out of the scope of this document.

 ~~~~
      Dev                                                 App